-    Cumin is blended with other herbs, spices, black salt and usually mango as a summertime Indian iced beverage called jaljeera.
+Cumin is blended with other herbs, spices, black salt, lemon juice and usually mango and served as a summertime Indian iced beverage called jaljeera drink.
 Jaljeera is Hindi which means water (jal) of cumin (jeera or jira).

 Another unusual but traditional home use for cumin, especially as jeera water, is to promote weight loss.
 Along with a health-promoting diet and lifestyle practices, jeera water consumed throughout the day is claimed to assist in weight loss protocols.
 The simple reason for this is because it encourages better digestion of food, which can help to improve metabolism and the subsequent burning of calories.